dualsky/keybrd/CONTRIBUTING.md

 Feel free to view any open pull request.
 Each pull request contains tabs for Conversation, Commits, and Files changed.
-You will need a [GitHub](https://github.com/signup/free) account to leave comments.

 There are two different kinds of review:
 * proof reading the documentation or reading code for logic errors
 * manual testing (suggestions for automating keyboard firmware testing are welcome)

-Chose which every type of review suites your interest and skill level.
+Chose which ever type of review suites your interest and skill level.

+You will need a [GitHub](https://github.com/signup/free) account to leave comments.
 The owner waits at least 24 hours from last topic branch push to give reviewers time to comment.

 ### Reading Documentation and Code
-Reading can be done from the pull request "Commits" tab or "Files changed" tab.
+Reading can be done from the pull request **Commits** tab or **Files changed** tab.
 If a problem is found, click the line number containing the error and leave a comment.

 ### Manual Testing on Keyboards